rainddjohn/WarPairsPoker/README.md

 #### 2.1 Installation:

-What you need to run this program is the latest version of python 3, the latest version of pygame library.
-You and the image files makred 'WarPairsPoker Images.zip'.
+What you need to run this program is the latest version of python 3, the latest version of the pygame library.
+You also need files 'marked 'WarPairsPoker Images.zip'.
 The images need to be in the same folder as the program.

 ## 3 Rules